shamanth-kuthpadi/IoCP/README.md

-# GECP
+# MOCP
-Genome Expression Causal Pipeline (GECP) for modeling and inference
+Multi Omics Causal Pipeline (GECP) for modeling and inference